-HIST 335 Establishing a Nation, 1783-1836 3 hours
+HIST 335 - Establishing a Nation, 1783-1836 (3 hours)

 An in-depth study of United States history from the Articles of Confederation through the Constitution, War of 1812, and Jacksonian Democracy.
-(Spring, every other odd year)
+(Offered periodically)

-HIST 345 Sectionalism and Civil War, 1836-1865
+HIST 345 - Sectionalism and Civil War, 1836-1865 (3 hours)

 American history from the Reform Era through Manifest Destiny, Sectionalism and Civil War.
-This course fulfills the requirement for an upper-division course with components as specified in SWAU's Quality Enhancement Plan.
+This course fulfills the requirement for an upper-division course with components as specified in Southwestern's Quality Enhancement Plan.
 (Spring, odd years)

-HIST 355 Reconstruction and Reunion, 1865-1917 3 hours
+HIST 355 - Reconstruction and Reunion, 1865-1917 (3 hours)

 American history from the close of the Civil War to the US entry into World War I. Among the topics examined in this course are Reconstruction and the New South, industrialization, the "winning of the West," immigration, and America's changing world role.
-This course fulfills the requirement for an upper-division course with components as specified in SWAU's Quality Enhancement Plan.
 (Spring, even years)

-HIST 360 History of the British Isles 3 hours
+HIST 360 - History of the British Isles (3 hours)